-The CIMA wants to make sure that the calculators you bring along is not programmable.
-In the past, there has been instances where candidates (in CIMA or other professoinal exams) used such calculators and gained an unfair advantage in the exam.
+The CIMA wants to make sure that the calculator you bring along is not programmable.
+In the past, there have been instances where candidates (in CIMA or other professional exams) used such calculators and gained an unfair advantage in the exam.

-Even for the approved calculators, the exam administrator may reset them prior to the exam.
+Even for the approved calculators, the exam administrator may reset them before the exam.

-You can use the computer-based calculator on screen.
-While some Pearson VUE centres may have calculators available, they have no obligation to lend to you, and the calculators there are very basic.
+You can use the computer-based calculator on the screen.
+While some Pearson VUE centers may have calculators available, they have no obligation to lend them to you, and the calculators there are very basic.

 You can practice using the computer-based calculator by downloading the practice exam tutorial from the Pearson VUE site.